Chemical weapon: United States

 The stockpiles, which have been maintained for more than 50 years, are now considered obsolete.
 Public Law 99-145, contains section 1412, which directs the Department of Defense (DOD) to dispose of the stockpiles.
 This directive fell upon the DOD with joint cooperation from the Federal Emergency Management Agency (FEMA).
 The Congressional directive has resulted in the present Chemical Stockpile Disposal Program.

 Historically, chemical munitions have been disposed of by land burial, open burning, and ocean dumping (referred to as Operation CHASE).
 However, in 1969, the National Research Council (NRC) recommended that ocean dumping be discontinued.
 The Army then began a study of disposal technologies, including the assessment of incineration as well as chemical neutralization methods.
 In 1982, that study culminated in the selection of incineration technology, which is now incorporated into what is known as the baseline system.
 Construction of the Johnston Atoll Chemical Agent Disposal System (JACADS) began in 1985.

 This was to be a full-scale prototype facility using the baseline system.
 The prototype was a success but there were still many concerns about CONUS operations.
 To address growing public concern over incineration, Congress, in 1992, directed the Army to evaluate alternative disposal approaches that might be "significantly safer", more cost effective, and which could be completed within the established time frame.
 The Army was directed to report to Congress on potential alternative technologies by the end of 1993, and to include in that report: "any recommendations that the National Academy of Sciences makes ..."
 In June 2007, the disposal program achieved the milestone of reaching 45% destruction of the chemical weapon stockpile.
 The Chemical Materials Agency (CMA) releases regular updates to the public regarding the status of the disposal program.
-By October 2010, the program had reached 80% destruction status.
+On July 7, 2023, the program completed destruction of all declared chemical weapons.